 The pandemic has accelerated changes that were already underway, such as the trend toward “unfiltered” or less-scripted content, the rise of self-expression platforms such as TikTok, and the prevalence of micro-influencers.

-However, because of the global downturn, marketing budgets have shrunk and as a direct result, so have content creators’ paychecks.
-Influencers are less likely to partner with a brand for free, yet influencer marketing still tends to be used more for brand awareness than sales, which may pose a problem during this period of recession as brands have revenue goals to meet.
+However, because of the global downturn, marketing budgets have shrunk since marketers have to look for strategies that help them to cut costs while bringing in impressive results.
+As a direct result, content creators’ pay-checks have also decreased since influencers are less likely to partner with a brand for free, yet influencer marketing still tends to be used more for brand awareness than sales, which may pose a problem during this period of recession as brands have revenue goals to meet.

 At the same time, influencers are reporting increased engagement and ad content is capturing greater attention.
-In fact, according to Influencer Marketing Hub, influencer marketing is now one of the mainstream forms of online marketing in 2022.
+In fact, according to Influencer Marketing Hub, with the increasing popularity of short video formats on social media platforms like TikTok, Instagram, and YouTube, influencer marketing is now one of the mainstream forms of online marketing in 2022.

 So how do we find a happy equilibrium?